 Indirect Costs

-NLF: AEL grant recipients that charge indirect costs to AEFLA grant funds must comply with the restricted rate provisions in US Department of Education regulations at 34 CFR §§76.563–76.569.
+NLF: AEL grant recipients that charge indirect costs to AEFLA grant funds must comply with the restricted rate provisions in U.S. Department of Education regulations at 34 CFR §§76.563–76.569.

 Administrative Cost Limits

-NLF: AEL grant recipients must be aware that when an administrative cost limit applies to the grant award, TWC will program the CDER system to apply a business rule to the related cost category (or cost categories) to prevent AEL grant recipients from reporting expenditures in excess of the award limit.
+NLF: AEL grant recipients must be informed that when an administrative cost limit applies to the grant award, TWC will program the CDER system to apply a business rule to the related cost category (or cost categories) to prevent AEL grant recipients from reporting expenditures in excess of the award limit.

 NLF: AEL grant recipients must use funds available under grant awards for administrative expenditures only to the extent allowed under applicable federal regulations, the grant award, and this AEL Letter.

-LF: AEL grant recipients that receive an AEL provider grant award under AEFLA §231 may exercise the special rule in AEFLA §233(b) and negotiate with TWC to determine an adequate level of funds to be used for noninstructional purposes in cases where the 5 percent administrative cost limit established by AEFLA §233(a) is too restrictive to allow for the administrative activities described in AEFLA §233(a)(2).
+LF: AEL grant recipients that receive an AEL provider grant award under AEFLA §231 and/or AEFLA §243 may exercise the special rule in AEFLA §233(b) and negotiate with TWC to determine an adequate level of funds to be used for noninstructional purposes in cases where the 5 percent administrative cost limit established by AEFLA §233(a) is too restrictive to allow for the administrative activities described in AEFLA §233(a)(2).

 Cost Categories